nmarchand73/mp3tomidi/README.md

 - Polyphonic piano transcription
 - Configurable sensitivity

-### 🎹 Advanced Transcription Enhancement (NEW! - GiantMIDI-Inspired)
+### 🎹 Advanced Transcription Enhancement (NEW! - RUNS BY DEFAULT - GiantMIDI-Inspired)
-Optional post-processing using audio analysis (use `--enhance-transcription`):
+Automatic post-processing using audio analysis (use `--no-enhancement` to skip):
 - **Pedal Detection**: Estimates sustain pedal usage from note overlap patterns and harmonic resonance
 - **Velocity Enhancement**: Improves dynamics using spectral energy and attack characteristics
 - **Timing Refinement**: Sub-frame precision (±50ms) for onsets/offsets using spectral flux
 - Inspired by ByteDance's GiantMIDI-Piano project (10,855 transcriptions)
 - Adds ~15-20 seconds processing time
-- Best for complex performances where expression matters
+- Enabled by default for best quality; use `--no-enhancement` if speed is critical

 ### 📊 Quality Evaluation (NEW! - RUNS BY DEFAULT)
 - **Onset F1 Score**: Note timing accuracy (MIREX standard)